Managing your student loans as a social worker has some unique circumstances.

 Before proceeding with strategy, it is first important to understand the difference between federal government student loans and private student loans.
 All federal loans can be found in the federal government’s student loan database.
 If you have student loans that do not show up in the database, it means that they are private.
 Repayment planning is very different for private loans and federal loans.

-One of the best ways to reduce interest is to refinance or consolidate the loans.
-There are a large number of companies providing consolidation and refinancing services.
+One of the best ways to reduce interest is to refinance the loans.
+There are a large number of companies providing refinancing services.
 The way the process works is pretty simple.
-You find a new lender who is willing to pay off your existing student loans (if they pay off one loan, it is called often called a refinance, paying off multiple loans is a consolidation).
+You find a new lender who is willing to pay off your existing student loans.
 The new lender pays off the old loans, and then you repay the new lender per the terms of your new agreement.
 Ideally, you can lock in a much lower interest rate, which could save thousands.

 Often borrowers can reduce their interest rate because they are much less of a credit risk than they were when they borrowed the loan (someone unemployed who hasn’t yet earned a degree is much riskier than someone with a degree and a job).
 Competition between lenders for low-risk borrowers is fierce, so lenders like SoFi offer new customers $150 to sign up.
-If you prefer working with a credit union, LendKey will set you up with a local credit union and a $100 bonus.
+If you prefer working with a credit union, LendKey matches refinance borrowers with local credit unions.

-The important thing with the private consolidation and refinancing is that you do not mistakenly include your federal student loans in the process.
+The important thing with private refinancing is that you do not mistakenly include your federal student loans in the process.
 Once a federal loan is combined with a private loan, it permanently loses all of the federal perks.

 Federal Loan Planning